Are you planning on going to Japan for the first time?

 Local Public Transport

-Buying tickets, however, is a bit tricky: Not only are there local train, operated by the national company JR and therefore also included in the legendary JR pass if you have one, no, there are also subways and buses and tickets, in general, are not interchangeable.
+Buying tickets, however, is a bit tricky: Not only are there local trains, operated by the national company JR and therefore also included in the legendary JR pass if you have one, no, but there are also subways and buses and tickets, in general, are not interchangeable.